gracefulife/clova-developer-guide/en/CIC/References/HTTP2_Message_Format.md

 ```
 {% endraw %}

-Each Event message may have different components depending on the CIC API.
-See [CIC message format](/CIC/References/CIC_Message_Format.md) and [CIC API](/CIC/References/CIC_API.md) for more details on the message structure and API.
+Event messages have different configurations depending on which CIC API is in use.
+See [CIC message](/CIC/References/CIC_Message_Format.md) and [CIC API](/CIC/References/CIC_API.md) for more details on the message structure and API.

 #### Message structure of audio data
-Audio data has a header as below and contains binary data in the body.
+Audio data has a header as follows and contains binary data in its body.
 See [SpeechRecognizer.Recognize](/CIC/References/APIs/SpeechRecognizer.md#Recognize) for more details.

 {% raw %}
 ```